 About the name

 Back in 2007, I was very interested in running.
-I had finished my assistant running coach course, I was preparing for the running coach one, and reading a lot of books on running mechanics and physiology.
-One of those books was “Running: Biomechanics and Exercise Physiology in Practice” (2005) by Frans Bosch and Ronald Klomp.
+I had just finished my assistant running coach course, and I was preparing for the running coach certification.
+For this, I was reading a lot of books on running mechanics and physiology, and one of those books was “Running: Biomechanics and Exercise Physiology in Practice” (2005) by Frans Bosch and Ronald Klomp.
 In this book, they made a case for reactive running.
-Reactivity refers to the amount of energy that is reused for the purpose of performing useful work, in this case, running.
-I also found it symbolic of what I was doing, reusing the energy I spent working for various consultancy agencies for the start of my freelance career.
-Hence the name REactivity.
+Reactivity refers to the amount of energy that is reused to perform useful work, in this case, using the energy stored in muscles for running.
+I found the concept of reactivity symbolic of what I was about to do, reusing the energy I spent working for various consultancy agencies for the start of my freelance career.
+Hence, the name REactivity (and the most applicable name, TOP IT, was not available).

 Timeline REactivity